Quotations Eastern Psychology & Philosophy

 “May your life be like a wildflower growing freely in the beauty and joy of each day.” —Native American proverb

 “Moreover, the child of parents who have a bad relationship will be unfilial.
 This is natural.
 Even the birds and beasts are affected by what they are used to seeing and hearing from the time they are born.
 Also, the relationship between father and child may deteriorate because of a mother’s foolishness.
-A mother loves her child above all things, and will be partial to the child that is corrected by his father.
+A mother loves her child above all things and will be partial to the child who is corrected by his father.
 If she becomes the child’s ally, there will be discord between father and son.
 Because of the shallowness of her mind, a woman sees the child as her support in old age.” ―Tsunetomo Yamamoto, Hagakure: The Book of the Samurai

 “Most powerful is he who has himself in his own power.” —Seneca